ddddamian/100-days-of-code/log.md

 ### Day 2: January 02, 2018

-**Today's Progress**: Did a CODECADEMY lesson on JS classes.
+**Today's Progress**: Did a "codecademy" lesson on JS classes.
 Started reading 'The PHOENIX PROJECT'.
 Read Chapter 1.

 **Thoughts**: Made good progress on classes.
 The book seems like a good insight into working in the world of IT.
 So far, so good.